 This bike uses the proven Bafang 250w rear hub motor.
 I have personally installed over twenty of these motors on various bikes, and I can confidently say, they are incredibly durable.
 To date, I have never had any issues reported with these motors and can vouch for their reliability.

-NCM have used fairly decent components on the Prague.
-The Tektro mechanical disc brakes do the job, and although i’m not overly keen on the Suntour XCT forks, they are fine for light off-road riding and commuting.
+NCM has used fairly decent components on the Prague.
+The Tektro mechanical disc brakes do the job, and although I’m not overly keen on the Suntour XCT forks, they are fine for light off-road riding and commuting.
 The Schwalbe Smart Sam tyres are a decent all-terrain tyre, and have some degree of puncture resistance.

 I wish every cheap electric bike review was like this!
 The NCM Prague win hands down as the best cheap electric mountain bike available.
-It definitely stands out from the crowd.
+It stands out from the crowd.
 There is a feeling of quality and durability, that is sadly lacking in so many cheap e-bikes.
 If you are looking for an affordable electric mountain bike for some light trail riding or a capable daily commuter, then this bike is for you.
-I have included this bike along with its stablemate the Moscow, in my list of the best electric bikes for sale.
+I have included this bike along with its stablemate the Moscow.
 If you want an affordable e-bike, you won’t go far wrong with an NCM electric bike!